 Kitchen exhaust system:

-In order to remove airborne grease, fumes and smoke from the inside of the kitchen extractor hoods are widely used.
-It is also known as range hood, chimney, vent hood etc. Kitchen exhaust is widely used in commercial kitchens.
+In order to remove airborne grease, fumes, and smoke from the inside of the kitchen extractor hoods are widely used.
+It is also known as a range hood, chimney, vent hood, etc. Kitchen exhaust is widely used in commercial kitchens.
 These devices are installed 18 to 30 inches above the stove.
-Kitchen hood or exhaust should be big enough to cover your entire cooking counter.
+The kitchen hood or exhaust should be big enough to cover your entire cooking counter.